As a pediatric practice you deal constantly with Personal Health Information (PHI). This data includes:

 Get Social Security Numbers Out Of Your System: One of the best ways to increase data security at your practice is to not store any unnecessary sensitive data.
 It can be tempting to use Social Security numbers as unique identifiers for patients, but those numbers are a target for identity theft.
 CMS has already removed SSNs from Medicare cards and replaced them with a Medicare Beneficiary Identifiers (MBI).
-It’s possible that until this change propagates out to all agencies and payers you may still need to use your patients’ SSNs, but if you don’t, you should remove them from your system.
-Maybe you have a custom field in PCC EHR that you use to store SSNs?
+Maybe you have an old custom field in PCC EHR that you used to store SSNs?
 Contact PCC for help with removing/re-purposing that field.

 Maintain Proper Wireless Network Configuration and Passwords: Your practice uses a wireless network that was set up by PCC or by a third party IT consultant.
 Networks in your office configured by PCC include both an internal network that can access your PCC server but does not have access to the internet, as well as a staff/guest network that has access to the internet but does not have access to PCC.
 This “network segmentation” isolates your system from outside attacks.
 The weakest link in network security is generally the human user.
 With that in mind:

 - Never share your clinical network password with anyone.

 - Do not share your staff/guest password with patients.
 If you want to provide network access to your patients and families, contact PCC.

 - If you keep your passwords written down, treat them as sensitive information.
 Secure them, and do not leave them exposed on paper, post-it notes, etc.

 - PCC does not know your password and will never ask you for your password.